makrai/notes/lee22-meta-learning-survey.md

   * If the learning processing of φ also involve some hyperperparameter selec, then meta-validation tasks are needed, but in this paper, we ignore this

-# 3 Common settings for constructing metalearning tasks 3
+# 3 Common settings for constructing meta-learning tasks 3

-* In this section, we discuss different settings of constructing meta-training tasks T train and metatesting tasks T test

 ## 3.1 Cross-domain Transfer